In May, 2014, I learned that I have stage IV thyroid cancer.

 - Are you struggling with illness or other suffering?
 If so, which of the Scriptures listed above are most relevant and encouraging to you?
 How can you live them out today?

 - Do you want to turn cancer or another serious illness into a time of growth and blessing?
 This insightful article by John Piper and David Powlison can help you make sure you Don’t Waste Your Cancer.
+Wayne Grudem has written and equally compelling testimony about his journey with Parkinson’s Disease.

 Permission to distribute: Please feel free to download, print, or electronically share this message in its entirety for non-commercial purposes with as many people as you like.